kixelated/moq-rs/README.md

 The project is split into a few crates:

 -   [moq-relay](moq-relay): A server that forwards content from publishers to any interested subscribers.
 It can optionally be clustered, allowing N servers to transfer between themselves.
 - [moq-web](moq-web): A web client utilizing Rust and WASM.
-Supports both consuming media (and soon publishing).
+Supports both consuming and publishing media.
 -   [moq-transfork](moq-transfork): The underlying network protocol.
 It can be used by live applications that need real-time and scale, even if they're not media.
 - [moq-karp](moq-karp): The underlying media protocol powered by moq-transfork.
 It includes a CLI for importing/exporting to other formats, for example integrating with ffmpeg.
 - [moq-gst](moq-gst): A gstreamer plugin for producing Karp broadcasts.
 Note: ffmpeg is supported via moq-karp directly.